 The new App Store Improvements do not stop at abandoned apps, but Apple is also going to muck out apps with spamming app names.

 65 % of all iOS app downloads are results of organic App Store search.
 This makes the App Store Search the most common way for users to discover apps in the App Store.
 Many developers, therefore, stuff their app names with promising keywords.
 This commonly results in inaccurate search results as some developers include keywords not directly related to their app.
 Long app names, furthermore, are not fully displayed on the App Store.
 According to Apple, this provides no user value and creates bad user experience, which brought them to the decision to limit the app title field.
-This means, the length of your app name on iTunes Connect is now limited to no longer than 50 characters.
+This means, the length of your app name on App Store Connect (iTunes Connect) is now limited to no longer than 50 characters.

 Prepare your app for App Store Improvements

 Apple will start reviewing existing apps in all categories on the App Store on September 7, 2016.
 If an issue was found with your app, you will get informed by the App Store team.
 After then, you have 30 days to submit an update in order to keep your app on the App Store.
 If you don’t fix all necessary changes asked by the App Store team, your app will be removed from the App Store until you submit an update.
 Apps, that already crash on launch will be removed immediately.
-The character limitation for app names from now on applies to any app, that gets updated or newly submitted to iTunes Connect from now on.
+The character limitation for app names from now on applies to any app, that gets updated or newly submitted to App Store Connect (iTunes Connect) from now on.
 So better make sure to prepare your app for App Store improvements.

 Here are some useful resources: